MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/add-new-client-to-public-network.md

 Host remote1
   Hostname 10.100.60.11
   IdentityFile ~/.ssh/vagrant_insecure_rsa
-  ProxyCommand ssh bastion -W %h:%p -F ssh.conf
+  ProxyCommand ssh bastion -W %h:%p -F ~/.ssh/ssh.conf

 Host remote2
   Hostname 10.100.60.12
   IdentityFile ~/.ssh/vagrant_insecure_rsa
-  ProxyCommand ssh bastion -W %h:%p -F ssh.conf
+  ProxyCommand ssh bastion -W %h:%p -F ~/.ssh/ssh.conf

 # Windows 2019 server with OpenSSH configured
 Host remote3
   Hostname 10.100.60.13
   IdentityFile ~/.ssh/vagrant_insecure_rsa
-  ProxyCommand ssh bastion -W %h:%p -F ssh.conf
+  ProxyCommand ssh bastion -W %h:%p -F ~/.ssh/ssh.conf
 ```
 1. On the `dev-client` box, change security on the `ssh.conf` file.
 In terminal, execute `chmod 400 ~/.ssh/ssh.conf`.

 1. Verify you can establish an SSH session from `dev-client` to `bastion` using the `ssh.conf`.
 On your workstation, `vagrant up bastion` (If the bastion host is not already running; if it's running skip executing this command).
 On the `dev-test` box, in terminal, execute `ssh -F ~/.ssh/ssh.conf bastion`. *NOTE: An SSH session should be established successfully.
 Although the ssh.conf file or using the default ~/.ssh/conf file is unnecessary to successfully establish an SSH session with a remote server if does make it easier especially when jumping through a bastion host to a private remote server.*

-1. Verify you can establish an SSH session from `dev-client` to `remote` using the `ssh.conf`.
-On your workstation, `vagrant up remote1` (If the bastion host is not already running; if it's running skip executing this command).
-On the `dev-test` box, in terminal, execute `ssh -F ~/.ssh/ssh.conf bastion`.
+1. Verify you can establish an SSH session from `dev-client` to `remote1` using the `ssh.conf`.
+On your workstation, `vagrant up remote1` (If `remote1` is not already running; if it's running skip executing this command).
+On the `dev-test` box, in terminal, execute `ssh -F ~/.ssh/ssh.conf remote1`.

 1. For extra credit, replace the use of the non-standard `ssh.conf` file with the standard `.ssh/config` file.
 You will have to create the `config` file.
 Add the following contents:
 ```